jhlywa/chess.js/README.md

 ## Contributing

 If you have any questions, suggestions, or find any bugs please open an issue.
-PRs are very welcome too.
+PRs are very welcome too, please read the [Contributing Guide](CONTRIBUTING.md) first to help make it a smooth process.